mikro-orm/mikro-orm/docs/versioned_docs/version-4.4/repositories-api.md

 #### `remove(where: AnyEntity | Reference<AnyEntity> | (AnyEntity | Reference<AnyEntity>)[]): Promise<void>`

-When provided entity instance as `where` value, then it calls `removeEntity(entity, flush)`, otherwise it fires delete query with given `where` condition.
+It queues entity for removal when flush or commit is called.

-This method fires `beforeDelete` and `afterDelete` hooks only if you provide entity instance.
+This method fires `beforeDelete` and `afterDelete` hooks.

 ---